sjsrey/ors/ors.md

 $r(t) = a + \sum_{l=1}^{t-1} \psi_l \sum_{i}\sum_{j} I(t-l)_{i,j} + \epsilon_{r(t)}$
 where $\epsilon_r{t(t)}$ is a stochastic error term.

 The precise form of the evolution of our sphere depends upon the relative magnitudes of two forms of asymptotics.
 If so called *in-fill asymptotics* dominate, there would be a densification of knowledge within each subfield without growth in $r$.
 In *expanding domain asymptotics*, as new advances appear, the density of knowledge within each subfield would be kept constant through growth in $r$.
-Of course popular metaphors of "pushing the envelope" suggest that expanding domain asymptotics should dominate, but let's assume that both forces are operative.If they are, we then have the paradoxical results that [1] distances between the cores of the domains will increase (due to expanding domain), thus leading to a decline in inter-core interactions; and [2] there will be  increased interaction between the neighboring subareas at the edges of their domains, as well as intra-domain interactions.
+Of course popular metaphors of "pushing the envelope" suggest that expanding domain asymptotics should dominate, but let's assume that both forces are operative.
+If they are, we then have the paradoxical results that [1] distances between the cores of the domains will increase (due to expanding domain), thus leading to a decline in inter-core interactions; and [2] there will be  increased interaction between the neighboring subareas at the edges of their domains, as well as intra-domain interactions.

 The impact of increasing distance on inter-core interactions will of course also be impacted by the evolution of $\alpha(t)$, our distance decay exponent.
 Generally speaking, this will reflect the costs of overcoming the distance between different bodies of knowledge.
 My thesis is that, in general terms, we have seen changes in the institutions of science which originally worked to dampen this effect to a world where increasing access costs have been exacerbated this effect, and this transformation has everything to do with a walling off of science to capture economic rents.